 But at the end of it all there is a choice to be made between good and evil; no matter the circumstances.
 This is why Ochuole and her like cannot be tolerated in any progressive society.

-How Ochuole contributes to the development of the plot of Harvest of Corruption
+How Ochuole contributes to the development of the plot of

 Ochuole plays a major role in the plot of Harvest of Corruption.
 Her fateful meeting with Aloho at the premises of the Ministry of External Relations sets the stage for the rest of the action in this drama.